Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/calico-for-windows.md

     ```

 5. Check the connectivities between pods.
 Expected Outcome:

    - The traffic between `busybox` in Linux node and `porter` in Windows node is allowed.
    - The traffic between `powershell` in Windows node and `nginx` in Linux node is allowed.
+   - The traffic between `busybox` in Linux node and `nginx` in Linux node is allowed.
+   - The traffic between `powershell` in Windows node and `porter` in Windows node is allowed.

    ```bash
    kubectl exec -n calico-demo busybox -- nc -vz $(kubectl get po porter -n calico-demo -o 'jsonpath={.status.podIP}') 80